cm-jones/libdsc/README.md

 ## Documentation

-Detailed documentation for libdsc can be found in the `docs` directory.
+Detailed documentation for libdsc can be found in the [docs/](docs/) directory.

 ## Contributing